axb6452/tic-tac-toe/README.md

 - Another technological enhancement that I could make is incorporating link buttons to retrieve incomplete and complete games.
 This would prevent having to enter the game id each time in order to retrieve a game.
-- I would provide the option to play the game against Artifical Intelligence (AI).
-- I also need to properly resolve the win counter local storage issues and ensure proper functionality under all circumstances.
-- Connect winning symbol combos with a straight line through their center points.
+- Connect winning symbol combos with a straight line through their center points or adding animation to symbols for win/loss outcomes.

 ### Wireframe and user stories
 https://drive.google.com/open?id=1TLrmlNbaQwNedbvfTX9GRvXcKj10shRa